go-goyave/goyave/README.md

     </tr>
 </table>

 Most golang frameworks for web development don't have a strong directory structure nor conventions to make applications have a uniform architecture and limit redundancy.
 This makes it difficult to work with them on different projects.
 In companies, having a well-defined and documented architecture helps new developers integrate projects faster, and reduces the time needed for maintaining them.
 For open source projects, it helps newcomers understanding the project and makes it easier to contribute.
+With Goyave, expect a full package with minimum setup.

 ## Table of contents